supuna97/expressjs-auth/README.md

 # expressjs-auth
-Authentication with NodeJS Express and MYSQL.
+Authentication REST APIs with NodeJS Express and MYSQL.